-D. Dean of Students/Vice President of Student Life
+D. Vice President of Student Life

-The dean of students has the responsibility for the supervision and training of the RAs and RDs, including making sure that they know how to respond to emergency or crisis situations and/or to incidents in which there may be criminal activity.
+The Vice President of Student Life has the responsibility for the supervision and training of the RA's, ARD's and RD's, including making sure that they know how to respond to emergency or crisis situations and/or to incidents in which there may be criminal activity.